The Day-to-Day as a Construction Project Manager

 Typical Qualifications to Become a Construction Project Manager

-Most clients expect Construction Project Managers to have a minimum of a bachelor’s degree in construction science, construction management, or a related field, like civil engineering.
+Most clients expect Construction Project Managers to have a minimum of a Bachelor’s degree in Construction Science, Construction Management, or a related field such as Civil Engineering.
 Construction Project Managers can get certifications from the Construction Management Association of America (CMAA) or the American Institute of Constructors (AIC), which are increasingly in-demand.
 To obtain one of these certifications, candidates must pass a written exam.
-It is possible to work your way up through construction jobs without an education, but you’ll need to begin with an apprenticeship and find a firm or company that will be willing to train you for a management position.
+It is possible to work your way up through construction jobs without a formal degree, but you’ll need to begin with an apprenticeship and find a firm or company willing to train you for a management position.

 Searching for Construction Project Manager Jobs

 Construction Project Managers usually work as independent contractors or with a large firm.
-In this field, they place a bid or estimate for jobs they’d like to take on and the client will choose the bid that best fits their needs.
-There are plenty of bid sites, but Construction Project Managers can also find salary work at firms on typical job boards.
+In this field, they place a bid or estimate for jobs they’d like to take on, and the client will choose the bid that best fits their needs.
+There are plenty of bid sites, but Construction Project Managers can also find salaried work at firms on typical job boards.

 Construction Project Managers can bid for jobs on these sites: